Reactive Strength vs. Agile Strength: Where Speed Meets Control

 • Changing direction under load

-• Regaining balance without losing output
+• Regaining your balance without losing output

 The Real Difference

 Reactive Strength is about speed of transition.
+Agile Strength is about control in motion.

 Reactive Strength: